 - After that, you can configure CA trust, run Docker login, push/pull images, create secrets, and so on.

-Second phase: Sequence based on script
+Second phase: Sequence based on scripts

 - Configure static networking on the management VM (IP/GW/DNS/NTP).